 Making the Decision to Issue a Timely Warning

 In determining whether to issue a timely warning, on a case-by-case basis, the University will consider all the facts surrounding the crime including factors such as the location of the crime, the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.
-If there is insufficient information available to determine whether the incident represents a continuing threat to the Adelphi community, Adelphi will issue a Timely Warning Notice / Safety Alert.
+If there is insufficient information available to determine whether the incident represents a serious and continuing threat to the Adelphi community, Adelphi will issue a Timely Warning Notice / Safety Alert.
 A Timely Warning Notice will not be sent if, based on the information available,

 - If it appears unlikely that there is an ongoing threat to the community, such as the perpetrators have been apprehended and the threat of imminent danger to the Adelphi Community has been mitigated by the apprehension; or

 - In which Adelphi University Department of Public Safety was not notified of the crime in a manner that would allow the department to post a “timely” warning for the community; or